Over the latest annual period, international sales of palm oil rose 12.2% compared to $49.5 billion for 2021.

 Used in food, cosmetics and as bio-fuel, worldwide demand for palm oil is robust.
 Indonesia remains as the market leader for supplying palm oil to international customers.

 Global suppliers of palm oil are intensely concentrated.
 The 2 biggest exporters, Indonesia and Malaysia, generated over four-fifths (82.4%) of the value for all palm oil exported in 2022.

-Led by Indonesia, Asian countries generated the highest dollar worth of exported palm oil during 2018 with shipments valued at $25.7 billion or 84.9% of the global total.
-In second place were European exporters at 6.4% while 5.2% of worldwide palm oil shipments originated from Latin American countries excluding Mexico but including the Caribbean.
+Asian countries attracted the highest dollar worth of sales from exported palm oil during 2022 with shipments valued at $46.9 billion or 84.4% of the global total.
+In second place were European exporters at 5.5% while another 5.2% of worldwide palm oil shipments originated from Latin American countries excluding Mexico but including the Caribbean.